ccie16798/subnettools/README.md

 - bitmap printing
 - improve st_sscanf : teach about OR, and {a, b} multipliers
 - implement progress bar (what is your 1M line aggregation doing??) (before v1.0)
-- recode max-field-length in st_printf.c (remove 1 sprintf)
+- recode st_vsprintf as st_vsnprintf
-- code precision in st_printf.C
+- code precision in st_printf.c